jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 6. select **Next.**

-7. Under **Call flow**, select **Add a greeting message** and enter, “Welcome for calling Contoso, your call is important to us, please be patient while we handle your call”.
+7. Under **Call flow**, select **Add a greeting message** and enter, “Thank you for calling Contoso, your call is important to us, please be patient while we handle your call”.

 8. Under **Then route the call**, select **Redirect Call**, then select Redirect to **Voice App,** enter **Sales CQ,** then select **Next**